RebinW/active-directory-domain-services/03-organizational-design/02_domain_level_group_policy.md

 These settings define which accounts have privileges on domain controllers and control security auditing.

 ## Verification
 We're not going to make any changes to the default policies, and therefore this section will remain empthy.
+In the next lab we're going to apply policies on OU-level

 ## Results
 The domain contains the two default Group Policy Objects that provide the baseline security settings for the Active Directory environment.